-10. EXPLORATION AND EVALUATION EXPENDITURES
+9. EXPLORATION AND EVALUATION EXPENDITURES

-2018 2017
+2019 2018

 EXPLORATION EXPENDITURES

-Acquisition costs - expensed \$ - \$ -
+Geology \$ - \$

-Geology - -

 Geophysics, milling and sampling - -

-Geologist and professional fees 30 0,000 30,000
+Geologist and professional fees 30,000 30,000

-General exploration and campsite expenses 130 0,435 97,379
+General exploration and campsite expenses 31,921 130,435

-TOTAL EXPLORATION EXPENSES \$ 160 0,435 \$ 1 127,379
+TOTAL EXPLORATION EXPENSES \$ 61,921 \$ 160,435

 On January 25, 2017, the Company completed the buyback of the remaining 49% interest in the advanced Balandougou Gold Project in Guinea.
 UltraGold Holding LLC ("UltraGold) will convey to GoldenFrank Resources Inc. ("Goldenfrank"), a 100% owned subsidiary of the Company, all of UltraGold's 49% right, title and interest in and to the Balandougou project.
 The Parties also agreed to terminate the Balandougou Joint Venture Agreement dated February 2009, and in consideration of the termination of the joint venture, the Company issued 750,000 common shares at a price of \$0.05 per share to UltraGold.
 UltraGold will retain a 1.5% net smelter return royalty capped at US\$3.0 million at which time the royalty terminates.
 The fair value of the shares of \$37,500 was charged to the statement of comprehensive loss.